 - Next, make your dough.
 Add the tapioca starch, rice flour, coconut sugar and salt to a clean/dry food processor.
 Pulse just to blend together.

-- Measure out only 1/2 cup of the pecan butter.
-Make sure you completely level this off of the measuring cup for accuracy in the dough.
-Add the pecan butter to the food processor, with the 6 tablespoons hot water (I warmed my water for 30 sec in the microwave) and vanilla.
+- Measure out only 1/2 cup of the pecan butter and add to the food processor, with the 6 tablespoons hot water (I warmed my water for 30 sec in the microwave) and vanilla.
 Process until it all comes together into a really sticky dough, resembling thick peanut butter, a few seconds.
 Scrape the sides and process once more.
-It will not be like a traditional pie dough, it will be more sticky, truly like peanut butter, but will firm up a lot in the chilling step.
+It will not be like a traditional pie dough, it will be more sticky, truly like peanut butter, but will firm up a TON in the chilling step.
 Do not be tempted to add extra flour!
 Refer to photo for texture.
-If your dough is not like a sticky peanut butter, you have mismeasured or left out the hot water or your pecan butter was not smooth enough before adding.

 - Scrape out your every bit of dough onto plastic wrap.
 Wrap it up and form a ball and place in the freezer for 2 hours.
 The dough will be too sticky to use immediately.
 If wanting to store the dough overnight, store in the fridge instead of the freezer.
 Do not remove until ready to use right away.

-- After the dough has chilled, remove and unwrap.
-Use the cold dough immediately so it's easy to work with.
-Place the dough on a large piece of parchment paper, add another piece on top of the dough and roll out into a large round piece at 1/8 inch thick, rolling out from the center of the dough, to the edges.
+- Unwrap the chilled dough and use immediately.
+Place on a large piece of parchment paper, add another piece on top of the dough and roll out into a large round piece at 1/8 inch thick, rolling out from the center of the dough, to the edges.
 Follow above photo tutorial as a guide.
-You don't want it any thinner or the dough can break.
 You also don't want the dough too thick, or you won't have enough for 10 pies.
 Using a round cookie cutter or glass about 3 inches in size, cut out 20 circles.
 I used a biscuit cutter that is 2.75 inches.
-There will be enough dough for 10 hand pies, which means you should get 20 circles total by reusing all the dough up.
-It helps to remove the circles by peeling away the surrounding dough around it first, then they are easier to pick up.
 Keep re-rolling out the dough until you've made 10 pies.
-You may have a little leftover.

 - Lightly dampen a pastry brush with water and brush the tops of each pie, just to moisten them, so the sugar will stick.
 Sprinkle extra apple pie spice or cinnamon and raw sugar (or coconut sugar) all over the tops.
 Don't be shy with the sugar.
 The pies themselves are mildly sweet, so this is where the nice sweet bite comes from.

 - Bake for 13-15 minutes, just until the tops are firm and no longer soft.
 Mine were perfect right at 15 minutes, but your oven may take a minute less or more.
 Just keep an eye on them and feel the tops for a crisp touch.
-Set your timer so they don't burn.
-Remove and immediately transfer to a cooling rack.
+Transfer to a cooling rack.
 Eat while warm.
 These hold up perfectly, just like a gluten-filled pie crust.
-They hold together well and are super easy to hold!
-Enjoy!
 Keep leftovers in a sealed container.
 Reheat them in a low heat oven just until warm and crispy again.
 They will not be crispy if reheated in the microwave, but soft & chewy, but still delicious.